kohana/core/guide/kohana/sessions.md

-# Using Sessions and Cookies
+# Sessions

-Kohana provides a couple of classes that make it easy to work with both cookies and sessions.
-At a high level both sessions and cookies provide the same function.
-They allow the developer to store temporary or persistent information about a specific client for later retrieval.
+Kohana provides classes that make it easy to work with both cookies and sessions.
+At a high level both sessions and cookies provide the same functionality.
+They allow the developer to store temporary or persistent information about a specific client for later retrieval, usually to make something persistent between requests.

-Cookies should be used for storing non-private data that is persistent for a long period of time.
-For example storing a user id or a language preference.
-Use the [Cookie] class for getting and setting cookies.

-[!!]
-Kohana uses "signed" cookies.
-Every cookie that is stored is combined with a secure hash to prevent modification of the cookie.
-This hash is generated using [Cookie::salt], which uses the [Cookie::$salt] property.
-You should [change this setting](using.configuration) when your application is live.

 Sessions should be used for storing temporary or private data.
 Very sensitive data should be stored using the [Session] class with the "database" or "native" adapters.
 When using the "cookie" adapter, the session should always be encrypted.

 [!!]
 For more information on best practices with session variables see [the seven deadly sins of sessions](http://lists.nyphp.org/pipermail/talk/2006-December/020358.html).

-# Storing, Retrieving, and Deleting Data
+## Storing, Retrieving, and Deleting Data

 [Cookie] and [Session] provide a very similar API for storing data.
 The main difference between them is that sessions are accessed using an object, and cookies are accessed using a static class.